SAFE-Labs-Docs/Lab-Handbook/README.md

 <b>Example: </b> <br/>
 Mental well-being is crucial for personal and professional success, especially given the prevalence of mental health challenges in academia (https://doi.org/10.1038/nbt.4089).
 High productivity doesn’t equate to overwork.
 Lab members are encouraged to manage their productivity responsibly and are not expected to exceed working regular work hours.
 If you feel comfortable, I encourage you to discuss any personal challenges that may affect your work during our 1-on-1 meetings.
 If you need additional support, I encourage you to consider the following resources:<br/>
 <br/>
-Counseling Services: Our institution offers free counseling services [link] and free 1-on-1 coaching [link] for all students and employees.
-Please also consult the institute’s resources on a healthy work-life balance [link].<br/>
+Counseling Services: Our institution offers free counseling services [Insert Link] and free 1-on-1 coaching [Insert Link] for all students and employees.
+Please also consult the institute’s resources on a healthy work-life balance [Insert Link].<br/>
 <br/>
 Medical Services: Our institution's medical services can guide you to professional mental health resources.
 Please refer to [link, phone number] for details.
-Additionally, please consult the institute’s policy on sick leave [link].<br/>
+Additionally, please consult the institute’s policy on sick leave [Insert Link].<br/>
 <br/>
 Crisis Hotlines: If you or someone you know is in immediate need of support, please contact the National Crisis Hotlines at [phone number(s)].
 </i>